nodiscc/xsrv/roles/monitoring/exporters/README.md

 # xsrv.monitoring.exporters

 This role will install and configure various basic monitoring agents (exporters) and expose their metrics through a single [exporter-exporter](https://packages.debian.org/bookworm/prometheus-exporter-exporter).
-These metrics can be scraped by Prometheus-compatible systems like [victoriametrics](../victoriametrics/). [grafana](../grafana/) can be used to visualize metrics stored in Prometheus/victoriametrics.
+Metrics are pushed to a central [VictoriaMetrics](../victoriametrics/) instance via [vmagent](https://docs.victoriametrics.com/vmagent/) remote write.
+[Grafana](../grafana/) can be used to visualize metrics stored in VictoriaMetrics.

 ## Requirements/dependencies/example playbook